 Online Art Instruction

-During the present COVID-19 outbreak many schools and businesses have switched to online formats in order to continue serving their clients.
-Squak Art Studio has followed suite so that more kids, teens and adults can enjoy art wherever they are.
+Squak Art Studio is equipped to provide online instruction so that more kids, teens and adults can enjoy art wherever they are.
 If you have a computer, a smart phone, and some art supplies, then you can study from home or elsewhere.
-Click here to see a list of supplies and materials.
+Click here to see a list of materials.
 To reserve a place in class, click on the 'Register' tab above.
 Below is a guide to online classes for those who are enrolled.

 Getting Set Up